19317362/Install-Oracle/README.md

 4. Run the script: # ./DeployOracle.sh
 	* Provides the list of nodes where Oracle will be installed

+### What's new with the V 1.0.3

+- Silent installation mode.
+Check /opt/hpe/InstallOracle/README.txt for setting details
+- Silent mode require the usage of RSFO before
+- Fix in checking Oracle user existence
+- Fix in remote installation process

 ### What's new with the V 1.0.2

 - Flexible location of the $OH and $OB